ICE spokesman quits, disputes claims 800 eluded arrest

 SAN FRANCISCO – The U.S. Immigration and Customs Enforcement spokesman in San Francisco has resigned after becoming frustrated by Trump administration statements about a recent sweep targeting illegal immigration.

-James Schwab told The Chronicle on Monday that officials, including U.S. Attorney General Jeff Sessions, repeatedly said roughly 800 immigrants escaped arrest because Oakland Mayor Libby Schaff's Feb.
+James Schwab told the San Francisco Chronicle on Monday that top officials repeatedly said roughly 800 immigrants escaped arrest because Oakland Mayor Libby Schaff's Feb.
 24 warning about the four-day operation.
-Schwab understood the number to be lower and he didn't want to deflect media questions about it.

-Schwab says statements were misleading because the agency would never be able to capture everyone on the Northern California target list.
+Schwab says the statements were misleading because the agency never captures everyone on its target lists.

-Sessions said he had learned that "ICE failed to make 800 arrests that they would have made if the mayor had not acted as she did."
+U.S. Attorney General Jeff Sessions said he had learned the agency failed to make 800 arrests because of the mayor's warning.

+The federal agency's acting director, Thomas Homan, said Schaaf's warning caused about 800 "criminals" to elude capture,

+Schwab says the statements were misleading because the agency never captures everyone on its target lists.

 Information from: San Francisco Chronicle, http://www.sfgate.com